You don't have to have a magic pair of slippers or own your own place to be able to say 'There's no place like home'.

 If the present is dull... the future doesn't look so bright.

-Is it expensive?
-You better believe it.
+You better believe it is!
 I've got Champagne taste and as an interior designer with a weakness for European charm, there are no budget alternatives for my aesthetic.
 This is my home, my refuge and my happy place and there is no way that I'm going to compromise the quality of my day to day in hopes of a more glamours future.
 Life is in the now and I want to sip and savour all of it (within reason).

 If I could click my heels together and wave a magic wand, this would be so much easier.
 But like Dorothy, it's been a crazy ride the last while and all I want to do is go home...

 Do I want to do some damage by going to Europe for a crazy Eat, Pray, Love style of adventure or a major shopping spree...
 Yes, yes I do.
-But, I've got an 800 Square foot apartment that has just undergone a mini transformation and a lot of furniture on the way, so it's taken top priority.
+But, I've got an 900 Square foot apartment that has just undergone a mini transformation and a lot of furniture on the way, so it's needless to say it's been my top priority.
 I may go to Italy this year and if I don't, San Fransisco or LA will have to do.
 I can do the Amalfi Coast next year and that little black jacket I have my heart set on will have to wait.

-My overall motto is to do what you've got to do to love the now so you can journey through to your desired desination without it feeling like an unbearable road trip.
-The older I get, the more I enjoy the scenic route and the reality is...you never know what the future holds, all we really have is the now and often our destinations are ever changing.
+My overall motto is to do what you've got to do to love the now, so you can journey through to your desired desination without it feeling like it's an unbearable road trip.
+The older I get, the more I enjoy the scenic route and the reality is...you never know what the future holds.
+All we really have is the now and often our destinations are ever changing.
 So enjoy the ride in style, do you and know that by fulfilling the desires of your heart, you give yourself the fuel you need to make it through peaks and valleys of your journey.

 PS: I did buy the velvet Prada pumps... do you know are rare it is to find a killer pair of black velvet pumps?!
-Life is short and sometimes a girl needs a new pair of shoes to help her on her journey.
+Life is short and sometimes a girl needs a new pair of shoes to help her on her journey home back to self.

 Vancouver Furniture & Interior Design Store